MahmutRuzi/mahmutruzi.github.io/_pages/about.md

  ![](/images/2023AsianChemicalCongress_presentation.jpg)
 ### May 19th, 2023
 - a new paper about structural determination of propynal using THz and microwave spectroscopy, aided by theoretical calculations, has just been published in [Journal of Molecular Spectroscopy](https://doi.org/10.1016/j.jms.2023.111786)
-### April 18th, 2023
-- New paper about solvent-free and ultra-rapid preparation of superhydrophobic coatings from two relatively unreactive materials silicone oil and silica NPs is published in [Advanced Materials Interfaces](https://doi.org/10.1002/admi.202300069)